straybiker/HA-load-balancer/README.md

 ### Step 3: Update script
 The script to set the charger parameters currently supports the Alfen Eve Pro Single charger.
 Update the script to the outputs according to your charger.
+> [!Note]
+> The charger connection states are based on the [IEC-61851 standard](https://en.wikipedia.org/wiki/IEC_61851).
+If your charger is not compliant to this standard, you need to update the state mapping.

 ### Step 4: Reload
 Restart Home Assistant